TAYSIR logo

 July 10th-13th 2023: ICGI 2023, including a dedicated session about TAYSIR with presentations from some participants

-The first Track (Binary Classification) can the found here.
-The second Track (Language Modeling/Density Estimation) can be found here.
-There you will need to register in order to download the already trained model.
+The first Track (Binary Classification) was at here.
+The second Track (Language Modeling/Density Estimation) was at here.
+There you needed to register in order to download the already trained model.
 The manual, where main elements are described, is a good start.

 After running your extraction algorithm, we will expect participants to upload on our website their extracted model as an archive containing a MLFlow pyfunc.
 We provide a tool kit that can save any python function in the desirated format.
 The detail of its (simple) usage can be found in the starter kit given with the models on the submission website.